INFO-4602-5602/project-0-samanthamolnar/submissions/Molnar/readme.txt

 This is project 0 visualization for InfoVis by Samantha Molnar.
+Collaborators: Allie Morgan, discussions with Melissa Bica and Jennings ...

 The following bells & whistles are implemented:
 	1) Tooltip.
 Hover over datapoints in Part3&4 to see the point values.